abdo-abaco/Advanced_lane_lines/README.md

 ### Step:4 Obtaining a histogram from perspective transform
 #### The histogram is computed in line #121 to count the positive binary pixels with each bin a coloumn.
 The histogram identifies the bottom points of the lines as starting points (y=0) and the overall shape of the line resulting from the perspective transform.
 Interpolated pixels which cause a blurring effect are especially noticable on the upper portion of the image.
 ![alt text][image5]

-5) Obtain histogram of pixels in the x-direction to detect the two lines.
-* Detect lane pixels and fit to find the lane boundary.

-### Step:5.
-#### Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### Step:5.Drawing the lines taken curvature into account.

-The histogram is used to compute the lines changing curvature in the y direction by windowing method. line #123 through line #191
+#### The histogram is used to compute the lines changing curvature in the y direction by windowing method as shown on lines #123 through #191.

-I did this in lines # through # in my code in `my_other_file.py`

-* Determine the curvature of the lane and vehicle position with respect to center.
+* The curvature of the lane is determined and drawn out before and after an inverse transform is applied.
+Before Transform:
 ![alt text][image6]

+The inverse perspective transform matrix is computed (line #106) just like the perspective transform matrix except with reversing source and destination points on cv2.getPerspectiveTransform() call.

+After Inverse Transform:
+![alt text][image7]

 ### Step:6.